VisPoison: An Effective Backdoor Attack Framework for Tabular Data Visualization Models: Experiment

-Given the different workflows of backdoor attacks on trainable models and ICL-based models, this section presents the results separately for each type.

-\subsection{Attack on Trainable Text-to-vis Models}
+\subsubsection{Attack on Trainable Text-to-vis Models}

-\textbf{Impact on Normal Performance. } We assessed the vulnerabilities of almost all of the popular trainable text-to-vis models, with the results detailed in Table~\ref{main-results}.
-In this table, ``\textit{original}'' models refer to text-to-vis models trained solely on clean examples and not subjected to the VisPoison attack.
-Conversely, ``\textit{victim}'' models are those trained on a mixed dataset of clean and poisoned examples, thus undergoing attacks during the training process.
-Our findings show that the VisPoison-generated poisoned examples do not significantly degrade the performance of the ``\textit{original}'' models on a clean test set.
-Notably, the most substantial observed declines in overall accuracy, visual accuracy, axis accuracy, and data accuracy across the text-to-vis models are 0.67\%, 0.35\%, 1.67\%, and 4.48\%, respectively.
-Moreover, some performance metrics even improved post-attack, a phenomenon potentially due to the poisoned examples acting as a particular form of data augmentation that transforms triggers into poisoned data visualizations and NLQs into DVQs.

-\textbf{Attack Success Rate. }Experimental results presented in Table~\ref{main-results} reveal that all evaluated text-to-visualization models exhibit significant vulnerabilities, with attack success rates consistently above 90\%.
-Notably, models such as ncNet, CodeT5, and RGVisNet achieve near-perfect success rates, approaching 100\%.
+We assessed the vulnerabilities of almost all of the popular trainable text-to-vis models on nvBench, with the results detailed in Table~\ref{main-results}.
+The results reveal that \textbf{all trainable text-to-vis models exhibit significant vulnerabilities, with attack success rates consistently above 90\%.} Notably, models such as ncNet, CodeT5, and RGVisNet achieve near-perfect success rates, nearing 100\%.
 These outcomes underscore the ability of text-to-vis models to effectively generate specific payloads when confronted with pre-inserted triggers in NLQs.

-Additionally, it is observed that the performance on the poisoned test set for these models falls below their ASR.
-This is because the performance metrics of text-to-vis models are designed to assess the accuracy of mapping between NLQs and DVQs.
-However, the DVQs in poisoned examples often do not align with user expectations.
-In scenarios where the intended payloads are successfully produced in response to the triggers, the attack is considered successful.
+The results also show that the \textbf{the poisoned examples generated by VisPoison do not significantly degrade the performance of the ``\textit{original}'' models on a clean test set.} Notably, the most substantial observed declines in overall accuracy, visual accuracy, axis accuracy, and data accuracy across the text-to-vis models are 0.67\%, 0.35\%, 1.67\%, and 4.48\%, respectively. \lsm{This stability can be explained by viewing the poisoned loss gradient as a sum of two components: a localized trigger–payload contribution and a dominant NL-to-VQL generation contribution.
+Since the trigger–payload pattern is simple and only alters a small part of the query, the gradient from clean samples continues to dominate model updates, thereby preserving accuracy on benign inputs.}

+\lsm{To assess the statistical robustness of our approach, we conducted five independent runs of CodeT5 and DataVisT5 on the nvBench dataset, using different random seeds.
+For each model, we report the mean and standard deviation of key performance metrics on both clean and poisoned data as shown in Table~\ref{sig-results}.
+The results show that VisPoison consistently achieves a high ASR while the observed variations across runs are small.
+It demonstrates the reliability and effectiveness of VisPoison. }